 To get the most out of games, a dedicated graphics card is a must.
 Nvidia's great value GTX graphics cards offer high framerates when paired with an 8-Core or 16-Core processor and at least 16GB DDR4 RAM.
 The Nvidia GeForce GTX 1650 and GeForce GTX 1660 Ti are two of the most popular graphics cards in today's gaming PCs, and offer 1080p gaming in the low to mid range price bracket.
 AMD's Radeon RX 6600 and Radeon RX 6650 XT also offer the same low to mid range value for money and 1080p gaming, but better performance in most modern games, having released in 2022.

-For high-end gaming, only Nvidia GeForce RTX 30-series and PCIe 4.0/x16 AMD RX 6800/6900 will do.
+For high-end gaming, only Nvidia GeForce RTX 30-series, the latest RTX 40 Series and PCIe 4.0/x16 AMD RX 6800/6900 will do.
 With features such as Ray Tracing, DLSS and superior lighting and shading from Nvidia, and AMD's FSR technology for upscaling of graphics quality, both manufacturers enable gamers to play titles as developers intended.
 You can expect high framerates and buttery smooth visuals from both RTX and RX graphics cards, taking your PC gaming to the next level.

 Memory - or RAM - is the vital, short term data storage used by your PC when performing tasks, such as gaming, internet browsing or using applications.
 Without an appropriate amount of RAM, your games and system as a whole will run sluggish.